Tricks insurance plays to deny your case

 They Will Do Surveillance on You

-Finally a lot of times if the case is really and it looks like long-term care is going to be needed, including possible surgery, it’s not unlike, it’s not, it’s not uncommon for the insurance company to do surveillance on you.
+Finally, a lot of times if the case is real and it looks like long-term care is going to be needed, including possible surgery, it’s not uncommon for the insurance company to do surveillance on you.

 Other Tricks: Questioning Your Statements

-And that’s just another one of the tools that they have in their arsenal to try to get you trapped up and explaining during maybe in an initial written statement or oral statement they ask you for maybe in a deposition if you’re not represented.
-They’re going to try to twist your words and say “you acted like you couldn’t do anything, and we saw you in your yard cutting your grass, picking up your kids…blah blah blah and then they’ll try to say that you’re untrustworthy to the judge.
+And it’s just another tool in their arsenal to try to catch you off guard and force you to explain yourself during an initial written statement or oral statement that they may ask you for in a deposition if you’re not represented.
+They’ll twist your words and say things like, “You acted like you couldn’t do anything, and we saw you in your yard cutting your grass, picking up your kids…blah blah blah,” and then try to persuade the judge that you’re untrustworthy.

 So those are all the things that the insurance companies do to people regardless of you individually because you’re just simply a number to them and they want to try to minimize the number that they’re going to have to pay you.